feczkob/kotlin-interface-copy/README.md

 TODO

 ### 2 - Updating the `name` property with the `copy` method on the `Fruit` interface
+Defining `copy` on the interface and implement it in the subclasses An `override` either calls the `constructor` or the `copy` method originating from the `data` class.

 #### 2.1 - Using methods